 Someone talks.
 Then someone, maybe on the other side of the table, picks up the conversation.
 The following person says whatever they want to say.

 Keep going till everyone has a chance to express themselves.

 Getting current clears the air at the beginning of a meeting.

 It clears the air.

 I promise you; the meeting will move faster with more positive results.

 In a group of 20, this would take maybe 15 minutes.

 Example from the “designated parent” above.

-If he had the chance simply to say he was worried about his ill daughter and would have to leave after the meeting to pick her up and was feeling the pressure of being the solo parent.
+If he had the chance to say he was worried about his ill daughter and would have to leave after the meeting to pick her up, he felt the pressure of being the sole parent.

 Just that would be enough.